Avocado Oil Soap Recipe: A Guide to Crafting Your Own Natural Soap

 After pouring the soap into a mold, it should set for 12 to 24 hours.
 Once unmolded, the soap bars need to cure in a well-ventilated area for 4 to 6 weeks to allow the lye to neutralize and the soap to harden.

-Avocado Oil vs. Olive Oil: Which Is Better for Your Health and Cooking?
+Avocado Oil vs. Olive Oil: Which is Better for You?

 Ready to source an ingredient?